tehwalris/mpi-myers-diff/README.md

 bbjobs

 # Check the output of the currently running job:
-# Useful to see the progress par and estimate remaining time.
+# Useful to see the progress bar and estimate remaining time.
 bpeek

 # kill submitted job